6 Breastfeeding Myths Debunked

-In the early weeks of my life, my mommy felt that I needed a little sometime extra, and she began to supplement my diet with a bit of formula.
-It wasn’t a choice she made on doctor’s orders, my mommy simply did what she felt I needed.
-A bit of formula made both of us feel much better and within a few weeks we were able to make the transition to breastmilk alone.
+In the early weeks of my life, Mommy felt that I needed a little something extra, and she began to supplement my diet with a bit of formula.
+It wasn’t a choice she made on doctor’s orders.
+Mommy simply did what she felt I needed.
+A bit of formula made both of us feel much better, and within a few weeks we were able to make the transition to breast milk alone.

-Formula solved the problems we were dealing with, but there are people who criticise us for using it.
+Formula solved the problems we were dealing with, but there are people who criticize us for using it.
 When speaking to these people, it has become apparent that the push for breastfeeding has caused misconceptions in some people’s minds.
-Today I want to address these myths and defend my mommy’s choice to supplement my diet.
+So let’s dive into the six biggest breastfeeding myths and set the record straight, one baby step at a time.

 Breastfeeding can be wonderful, but it is also hard work and requires practice.
-The first few weeks are generally quite painful for most women as breastfed newborns need to eat almost constantly and it takes time for mother and baby to find their rhythm.
+The first few weeks are generally quite painful for most women, as breastfed newborns need to eat almost constantly, and it takes time for mother and baby to find their rhythm.
+For some it’s just not meant to be.

 Your baby will love you no matter what.
 Love is not contingent on breastfeeding, or even feeding in general.
 If it was, you would be in love with your refrigerator.

-It is true that mother’s milk is the healthiest food for a baby, but formula isn’t poison and there are many instances where formula is beneficial.
-If an infant isn’t putting on weight quickly enough on breastmilk alone, adding some formula to their diet can help.
+It is true that mother’s milk is the healthiest food for a baby, but formula isn’t poison.
+There are many instances where formula is beneficial.
+If an infant isn’t putting on weight quickly enough on breast milk alone, adding some formula to their diet can help.
 For babies who are diagnosed with jaundice, feeding formula alongside milk can help clear it up faster.
-All the benefits of breastmilk are not erased by adding formula to a baby’s diet.
+All the benefits of breast milk are not erased by adding formula to a baby’s diet.

 As a twin mom I just found breastfeeding too difficult, and my babies lost too much weight.
 We moved to exclusively formula feeding which I thought I was OK with until people asked me if I was breastfeeding.
 You find yourself frantically explaining why not… I shouldn’t have to justify my choices!!
 They’re nearly a year now so I’m over the judgements but it is difficult when they’re little! #SharingtheBlogLove